Discover Itsaso's highlights, such as restaurants, shops, leisure activities and other interesting opportunities.

 Welcome to Itsaso

 You are in Itsaso, in the Goierri (Highlands) region of Gipuzkoa.
-This municipality has a population of around 165 inhabitants and an area of 8.8 km2.
-It houses many points of interest and at the same time, initiatives that keep the historical and cultural heritage alive.
-Here are several proposed visits within the nucleus.
+This municipality has a population of around 165 inhabitants and an area of 8.8 square kilometers.
+It features many points of interest and the community supports initiatives that keep the historical and cultural heritage alive.
+Here are several places to visit within the town center.

 1. Ostatu and new Town Hall

-In 1962 the City Council was moved to the first floor of the Ostatu building and two years later, as happened with other towns of Gipuzkoa, by Francoist decree, was forced to form a single municipality with Ezkio.
-But the Foral Decree of 2016 approves the segregation of Ezkio-Itsaso and the constitution as independent municipality to Itsaso.
-For this reason the Town Council remains in force since then in the same space.
-In the lower part, with entrance from the square, the Ostatu is the meeting place of the neighborhood and offers bar and restaurant service.
+In 1962 the City Council was moved to the first floor of the Ostatu building.
+Two years later, like other towns of Gipuzkoa, Itsaso was forced by Franco's decree to form a single municipality with Ezkio.
+But the Foral Decree of 2016 approves the separation of Ezkio-Itsaso and created the independent municipality of Itsaso.
+Since then, the Town Council remains in force in the Ostatu building.
+On the lower floor, with entrance from the square, the Ostatu is the meeting place of the neighborhood and offers bar and restaurant service.

 2. Church of San Bartolomé

-This church includes works of different architectural, sculptural and pictorial styles because elements of different construction periods have been preserved: the main portal of the first Gothic of 1300, the Gothic in the arches of the portico, the Renaissance altarpiece with sculpture by Juan de Lizarazu and polychromies by Tomás de Oñate (1550-60), the Baroque in the interior architecture and sacristy, and the impressionism in Pablo Uranga's mural frescoes (refer to specific panel in the portico).
+This church includes works of different architectural, sculptural and pictorial styles because elements of different construction periods have been preserved.
+The main portal is from the first Gothic period of 1300, and the arches of the portico are Gothic.
+The altarpiece with sculpture by Juan de Lizarazu and polychromies by Tomás de Oñate (1550-60) is from the Renaissance period, the interior architecture and sacristy are Baroque, and Pablo Uranga's mural frescoes are impressionism.

 3. Goiko Ostatua or Municipal Council House